Fluffernuttersandwich/Better7D2DbyFNS/README.md

 1. Hardware capable of running the base game of 7D2D.

+You can see this at the Steam Store page for the game.

 If you can run the base game, you can run this ModList without any issues.

 Some of the mods will lower FPS (2-10) somewhat, if you are experiencing issues, you could lower your Graphic Settings from Ultra to High or lower as needed depending on your hardware constraints.